 Corrosion, tides, boat wakes, tropical storms, and hurricanes can all contribute to seawall damage and, ultimately, failure.
 Additional causes undermine the structure on the landward side.
 Rainfall creates more hydrostatic pressure than rising and falling tides.
 Every time it rains or the irrigation system runs (and every time the tide goes out) all of the groundwater above the waterline needs a place to go.
 Massive pressure can build up if that water is trapped on the landward side, putting immense stress on the structure.
 (Read more in the article, How Soil Instability Causes Seawall Damage.)
 That is a recipe for seawall failure that can be avoided if you know the signs.

-Soil Depressions Near the Seawall
+Sunken Soil Near a Seawall

 Soil depressions appear due to the loss of soil near the structure.
 Water is seeping through or underneath the seawall, weakening the structure and contributing to soil erosion.
 Strong surrounding soil is critical to a healthy seawall.

-Rust Stains on the Surface
+Rust Stains on a Seawall

 Rust stains are a sign of corroded rebar inside the concrete.
 Corroded rebar expands, cracking and destabilizing the structure.

-Movement or Shifting of the Seawall
+Movement or Shifting